brean/docker-ros/README.md

 Open a terminal, cd into the `part1`-folder of this repository and type `docker compose up publishing subscribing`.
 It will build and run the 2 docker images and start 2 docker container, one for publishing and one for subscribing, one outputs to the local docker network and the other is receiving these messages.
 The source for both packages can be found in the `ros/`-folder

-When you press CTRL+C both container should exit, if you just close the terminal window don't forget to run `docker compose down` to make sure both docker container and the network are removed.
+When you press CTRL+C both container should exit, if you can't wait for them to stop, press CTRL+C again or close the terminal window.

+Afterwards you need to run `docker compose down` in the `part1`-folder to make sure both docker container and the network are removed.

 This is nice as you now have a ROS 2 setup system-independent All files are build in your container, however you need to rebuild the docker container with `docker compose build` every time you change any file in your ros-packages and the files from the docker image differ from your local files.